KoreaLogicDay/KoreaLogicDay.github.io/2025/index.md

 ## Participant Application

-Successful applicants will be offered full-board accommodation for the days of the fourth Korea Logic Day.
+Successful applicants will be offered full-board accommodation for the days of the Fourth Korea Logic Day.
 Due to limited resources, not all applicants may be selected.

 Student applications must include a letter of recommendation, preferably from the thesis adviser, sent directly by the recommender to [korea-logic-day@googlegroups.com](mailto:korea-logic-day@googlegroups.com) by the deadline.
 Student participants will be assigned a shared twin room and may indicate a preferred roommate in their application.